-8.2 NATURAL RESOURCE CONSERVATION
+8.2 Natural Resource Conservation

 Conservation efforts are important for the community's remaining open spaces, canyon landforms, natural habitats and public views.
 Local community initiatives to reduce consumption of potable water and effectively manage storm water runoff can also help achieve important regional goals to reduce dependence on imported water and protect water quality within streams, beaches and bays.
-While the General Plan, the community plan, Multiple Species Conservation Program (MSCP), and zoning regulations provide the primary framework for natural resource conservation, the community's residents play an important role in determining the ultimate success of preservation and restoration programs.
+While the General Plan, this community plan, San Diego's Multiple Species Conservation Program (MSCP), and zoning regulations provide the primary legal framework for natural resource conservation, the community's residents play an important role in determining the ultimate success of preservation and restoration programs.
 The boundaries of many residential neighborhoods surround the canyon areas providing an opportunity not only for visual enjoyment of these unique areas but also involvement in protection, education and restoration efforts.